 These snow boots must be waterproof, lined with some kind of protective fabric inside with which you can even walk on snow.

-If you follow these advices, we assure you that your holidays in Europe, in spite of the cold, will be unforgettable and it’ll be the best way to enjoy all the tourist activities that the place has to offer you.
+If you follow this advice, we assure you that your holidays in Europe, in spite of the cold, will be unforgettable and it’ll be the best way to enjoy all the tourist activities that the place has to offer you.